gettalong/hexapdf/man/man1/hexapdf.1.md

 Synopsis: `split` \[`OPTIONS`] *INPUT* \[*OUTPUT_SPEC*]

-This command splits the input file into multiple output files, each containing one page.
+This command splits the input file into multiple output files, using different strategies:

-If no *OUTPUT_SPEC* is given, files of the form *INPUT_0001.pdf*, *INPUT_0002.pdf*, ... and so on are created (only the name *INPUT* without the file extension is used).
-Otherwise *OUTPUT_SPEC* determines the file names of the created files, with a printf-style format string like '%04d' being replaced by the page number.
-For example, if the files should be named *page_01.pdf*, *page_02.pdf* and so on, use *page_%02d.pdf* for the *OUTPUT_SPEC*.
+* The default strategy is to split the input file into output files with each containing one page.
+  So splitting is done by page number.

+* The other available strategy is to split by page size where pages with the same page size get put into the same output file.

+The *OUTPUT_SPEC* argument defines the naming scheme for the output files.
+If it is not provided, the default value of *INPUT_WITHOUT_EXT_%04d.pdf* is used where *INPUT_WITHOUT_EXT* is the *INPUT* without the file extension.
+A printf-style format string like the default '%04d' can (should) be included so that different output files are created.

+How the printf-style format string is interpreted depends on the strategy:

+* When splitting into individual pages (i.e. per page number), the format string is replaced by the formatted page number.
+So with the default *OUTPUT_SPEC* files of the form *INPUT_0001.pdf*, *INPUT_0002.pdf*, ... and so on are created.

+* When splitting by page size, the format string itself is ignored and is replaced with the name of the page size, e.g. A4 or Letter.
+If the name of the page size can't be determined, the name *WIDTHxHEIGHT* is used.

+`-s` *STRATEGY*, `--strategy` *STRATEGY*

+: Defines how the PDF file should be split: **page_number** (the default) splits into individual pages and **page_size** splits by page size.

 `-p` *PASSWORD*, `--password` *PASSWORD*

 : The password to decrypt the *INPUT*.
 Use **-** for *PASSWORD* for reading it from standard input.

 Additionally, the **Optimization Options** and **Encryption Options** can be used.
+Those options are applied to each output file.

 ### watermark